googleapis/google-cloud-java/RELEASING.md

    on the public surface.
 If there are any breaking changes, create and merge a new PR to revert the surface back.

-  Note - this should just be a scan of the public surface that would appear in Java doc.
+  **Note:** this should just be a scan of the public surface that would appear in Java doc.
   Implementation changes, README changes, and snippet changes can all be skipped for this check.

 3. Verify that all unit and integration tests for the last commit have passed.